bombcheck/FB.Light/README.md

-# FB.Light v2 Responsive Led Control
+# FB.Light v2 Responsive LED Control

+Using this while playing around with WS2812-LEDs.
+Currently building a nice RGB-LED-Lamp (milk glass / 11x8 LEDs) with it.

+## Used libraries / software

-Fork of FastLED 3.1.3 library (included in this repo!): https://github.com/coryking/FastLED
+Fork of FastLED 3.1.3 library (included in this repo: see libraries-folder!): https://github.com/coryking/FastLED

-Using the fork so that we can use DMA (removes flicker issues).
+We are using this fork because it supports DMA which removes flicker issues.
 Enabled via `#define FASTLED_ESP8266_DMA`.
-You must use pin 3 for your led stripe!
+You must use pin 3 for your LED stripe!

 McLighting library:
 https://github.com/toblum/McLighting